Written For ParentCircle Website new design update

-Ignoring signs of violent behaviour or condoning violence during childhood can result in a child adopting violent behaviour.
-Read on to understand early signs of such behaviour to nip it in the bud.
+Ignoring signs of violent behavior or condoning violence during childhood can result in a child adopting violent behavior.
+Read on to understand early signs of such behavior to nip it in the bud.

 Our mental conditioning makes it difficult for us to believe that children can also indulge in violence.
 However, according to the paper, 'The Development of Physical Aggression,' by Richard E Tremblay, published on child-encyclopedia.com (2012), "Studies have now shown that most children start to use physical aggression between the end of the first and second year after birth."